damiankliman/auto-bot/README.md

 # auto-bot

-A simple discord bot based game that resembles a local car scene
+A simple discord bot based game that resembles a local car scene.
+Buy cars and race your friends with simple chat commands!

 [Add the current production bot to your server](https://discord.com/api/oauth2/authorize?client_id=1059807062592344114&permissions=534723950656&scope=bot)